ElatedSolarYT/pempo/README.md

 1. The code [AssemblyEntryPointAttribute.cs](MonoLibrary/Pempo/AssemblyEntryPointAttribute.cs) is included **as is** in your Mono library.
 2. An ```AssemblyEntryPoint``` attribute is applied to the library's ```AssemblyInfo.cs``` with a string representing the static method you wish to be the entry point of the injected code.
 For an example see [AssemblyInfo.cs](MonoLibrary/Pempo/Properties/AssemblyInfo.cs)
-3. For i386 architecture, Mono is by default not installed in standard setups and will need to be installed.
-See [Compiling Mono on Mac OS X](http://www.mono-project.com/docs/compiling-mono/mac/).
-I used the prefix ```/opt/mono/```, but feel free to use any prefix and update [MonoBootstrap/CMakeLists.txt](MonoBootstrap/CMakeLists.txt) for your machine.

 ## License